-For people who love languages, or would but were discouraged.
+For people who love language, or would but were discouraged.

 Morning Routine for Language Learning